 When an individual is receiving dozens, possibly hundreds of communications every day, whether from work, family or friends, it’s easy for messages to be missed, overlooked, or deprioritised and forgotten.
 It’s imperative that critical safety communications are read and actioned as necessary.

 What’s more, in a situation with remote or frontline workers, it can be difficult to grab the attention of employees away from the distractions in their surroundings.
-The sound of notifications can easily become background noise in a busy or loud work environment, causing notifications to be ignored.
+The sound of notifications can easily become background noise in a busy or loud work environment, causing notifications to be missed.

-Alert fatigue or alarm fatigue happens when someone is exposed to too many emergency notifications, too often.
+Alert fatigue or alarm fatigue occurs when someone is exposed to too many emergency notifications, too often.
 And in a world where we are constantly connected, it is easy to become desensitised to alerts, messages and notifications, which can mean that important information gets missed.
 This can be especially prominent if your employees regularly receive notifications that are not relevant, causing them to pay less attention to alerts in the future.